This story was updated with new information on April 10, 2020.

 Luxury giant LVMH announced earlier this week that it would use its perfume and cosmetics factories in France to produce sanitizing gel for hospitals and local authorities.
 Within 72 hours the French media reported that the parent company of Louis Vuitton and Dior, among others, had already started distributing the gel to hospitals in Paris.
 They plan to produce 12,000 tons of sanitizing gel a week and deliver it free of charge.
 Additionally, LVMH has ordered masks from a manufacturer and is planning to distribute over 40 million in France in the coming weeks.
 Doctors in Italy and Spain will also receive millions of masks to help them treat patients.

-Also in France, where there are more than 23 thousand cases and more than 1,000 coronavirus-related deaths, beauty company Clarins has already delivered 14,500 bottles of hand sanitizer to hospitals produced in the company’s factories.
+Also in France, where there are more than 91,000 cases and more than 13,000 coronavirus-related deaths, beauty company Clarins has already delivered 14,500 bottles of hand sanitizer to hospitals produced in the company’s factories and LVMH is making gowns and face masks for hospitals in need.

 In Italy, the hardest-hit country from the virus, Milan-based outerwear company Moncler announced that they are donating €10,000,000 to support the construction of a hospital with over 400 intensive care units in the ex Fiera Milano area.

 French conglomerate Kering, the owner of Gucci, Bottega Veneta, and Brioni, among others, has donated €2,000,000 to benefit several health-care institutions in the Lombardy, Veneto, Tuscany, and Lazio regions.
 But they're not the only ones.
 Giorgio Armani, Prada, Donatella and Allegra Versace, Bulgari, and Sergio Rossi, are among a growing list of Italian designers and brands who have all made significant corporate or personal donations to support the fight against coronavirus in Italy—totaling a whopping $28 million.
-Ralph Lauren alone has pledged $10 million to relief efforts.
+Plus, Ralph Lauren has pledged $10 million to relief efforts.
 The Zegna family, of Ermenegildo Zegna Group, has committed to donating €3 million to the Civil Protection in Italy, to help nurses, doctors, scientists and volunteers across Italy.
 And Dolce & Gabbana has teamed up with Italy's Humanitas University to support COVID-19 research by providing medical scholarships.
+And Tiffany&Co. has pledged a $1 million donation that will be split between the World Health Organization's Covid-19 Solidarity Response Fund and The New York Community Trust's NYC Covid-19 Response and Impact Fund.

 In addition to donating money to the Spallanzani Hospital to acquire a new state-of-the-art 3D high-definition microscope, Bulgari announced that it is teaming up with its fragrance manufacturing partner to produce several hundred thousand bottles of hand cleansing gel with sanitizer that will be distributed to medical facilities in Italy.